Malcolm in the Middle: Legacy

-The show is often regarded as influential as a family sitcom that was not filmed in front of a live studio audience and did not feature a laugh track, in addition to being praised for its single-camera filming style which would later be used in The Bernie Mac Show, The Office, Everybody Hates Chris, 30 Rock, and Arrested Development.
+The show was influential as a family sitcom that was not filmed in front of a live studio audience and did not feature a laugh track, in addition to being one of the first comedy series to use a single-camera filming style, which was later used in shows such as The Bernie Mac Show, Scrubs, The Office, Everybody Hates Chris, It's Always Sunny In Philadelphia, 30 Rock, Modern Family, and Arrested Development.

-The series has been parodied on Family Guy multiple times.

 In the 2017 film The Disaster Artist, Bryan Cranston appeared as himself, offering one of the protagonists a guest role on an episode of Malcolm in the Middle.

 The series served as inspiration for episode 6 of the Disney+ Marvel Cinematic Universe television miniseries WandaVision, and the intro of WandaVision show in show also parodies Malcolm in the Middle.
 In episode 8 of the series, a DVD box of the first season can be seen among DVDs of other shows.
 Later in that same episode, the main characters are watching season seven's second episode "Health Insurance".

-There is an alternate ending to Breaking Bad released on a DVD box set of the complete series, where Hal (whose actor Bryan Cranston plays Walter White in Breaking Bad) wakes up from a dream, revealing the entirety of Breaking Bad to be a bad dream in Malcolm in the Middle that Hal had after eating a deep-fried Twinkie.
+There is an alternate ending to Breaking Bad released on the complete series DVD box set, where Hal (whose actor Cranston plays Walter White in Breaking Bad) wakes up from a dream, revealing the entirety of Breaking Bad to be a bad dream in Malcolm in the Middle that Hal had after eating deep-fried Twinkies.
 This is a parody of the ending to the show Newhart.